Access and Inclusion

 Access and inclusion

 The City of Subiaco is working at improving the accessibility and inclusiveness of all aspects of city functions.
-This includes physical access as well as enhancing the inclusiveness of everything the city provides.
+This includes physical access, as well as enhancing the inclusiveness of every service the city provides.

 Disability Access and Inclusion Committee (DAIC)

 Calling all access and inclusion champions- Nominations now open!

 Are you passionate about improving the accessibility of our community for people with disability?
 Would you like to ensure an inclusive community where everyone can participate equally?
 Well, here is your chance.

 The city is currently recruiting for people to join the Disability Access and Inclusion Committee (DAIC).
 The DAIC’s role is to advise council and officers on issues pertaining to access and inclusion in the community and to advocate on behalf of people experiencing barriers to community participation.
 Individuals with an interest in access and inclusion or who work with people with disability are encouraged to apply.